linode/docs/docs/websites/cms/install-wordpress-using-wp-cli-on-ubuntu-18-04/index.md

 ### Install and Update Plugins

 Let's say you want to install the Yoast SEO plugin.
 Your first step will be to find the *plugin slug*.
-In this case, the slug is the last part of a permalink url which describes the plugin directory.
+In this case, the slug is the last part of a permalink URL which describes the plugin directory.
 If a plugin is available at http://wordpress.org/plugins/plugin-dir/, then `plugin-dir` is the slug of the plugin.
-You install the plugin under the same directory on your blog at http://example.com/wp-content/plugins/plugin-dir/.
+You install the plugin under the same directory on your blog at `http://example.com/wp-content/plugins/plugin-dir/`.
 Since this slug is unique to every plugin, you can search for the slug of any plugin using WP-CLI and then install it:

     wp plugin search yoast